Telemachos Kanthos

 Apart from landscapes, he also created works with scenes from the daily life of the village and the city, as well as compositions referring to the tragedy of Cyprus after the Turkish invasion in 1974.
 One of his last works, the largest in size, is a composition for the Women's Bazaar based on older designs.
 The design occupies much of its creation.
 Gifted with design acumen, he gave designs characterized by clarity, precision, nobility and interiority.
 His engraving is divided into that which created the first years after his return to Cyprus and then sporadically until 1973 and the one he carved after the Turkish invasion of 1974.
 In the first period he is thematically inspired by the everyday life of rural life.
 They are strictly structured, poetic and peaceful compositions, balanced through the contrasts of black and white, full and empty surfaces.
 In the series of woodcut engravings 'Hard Times' he created after 1974 he appears more monumental and epic.
 The series is characterized by drama and intensity.
 Without straying from the real, he simplifies, shapes and uses expressionist formulas to express strong emotions.
 The figures are placed in a pressing and neutral space, which accentuates the tragic nature of the scene.

 Kanthos left a large number of oil paintings, drawings, watercolors and engravings.
 His works can be found in many state and private collections in Cyprus and other countries such as Greece, Austria, Germany and England and have been exhibited in various exhibitions in Cyprus and internationally.
 He presented his work in solo exhibitions (Nicosia, 1931, 1940; Famagusta, 1934, 1960; Union of Young Trusts, Nicosia, 1959; Hilton, Athens, 1972; Argo Gallery, Nicosia, 1973, 1992; Zygos Gallery, Nicosia, 1979; retrospective exhibition, National Gallery, Athens, 1982; Famagusta Gate, Nicosia, 1983; Gloria Gallery, Nicosia, 1991; Palais Pálffy, Vienna, 1991; retrospective exhibition, State Gallery, Nicosia, 1996).
 He also took part in group exhibitions (Agency for Intellectual Cooperation, Athens, 1962; Dasi gallery, Nicosia, 1962; Pancyprian 1964, 1965, 1966, 1967, 1971; Cairo, 1965; Boston, 1967; Panhellenic 1971, 1975; National Gallery, Athens, 1975; Belgrade, 1977; Sofia, 1979; Dimitria, Thessaloniki, 1979; Bucharest, Prague, Budapest, Sofia, 1981–1982; Alexandria Biennale, 1984; The Tree, Municipal Arts Centre, Nicosia, 1993, etc.).
 His works can be found in Cyprus (State Gallery of Contemporary Cypriot Art in Nicosia, Archbishop Makarios III Foundation Gallery, Famagusta Municipal Art Gallery - occupied, Limassol Municipal Art Gallery, A. G. Leventis Foundation), Greece (National Gallery – Alexandros Soutzos Museum, Athens Municipality Art Gallery, National Bank of Greece Cultural Foundation Collection, Bank of Greece) etc.

 In more recent times, pictures of his paintings have been installed around Alona to commemorate his work.
-They are visible for all to admire and appreciate.